List of The Walking Dead (TV series) characters: Eugene Porter

-Eugene Porter, portrayed by Josh McDermitt, is a survivor and member of Abraham Ford's group.
+Eugene Hermann Porter, portrayed by Josh McDermitt, is a survivor and member of Abraham Ford's group.
 He is often portrayed as a cowardly but very intelligent man.
 When introduced, he was pretending to be a scientist claiming to know how to cure the walker virus, and that he was being taken to Washington D.C. so he could combat it.
 In truth, he believed Washington to be heavily fortified, and he would therefore be safe there.
 When he finally admits his lie, he is beaten by Abraham and loses trust within the group, though he is eventually forgiven upon reaching the Alexandria Safe-Zone.

 During Negan's rule, he is taken to the Sanctuary and made one of Negan's lieutenants, due to his knowledge of creating ammunition.
 Eugene abused this trust to turn on Negan in a crucial showdown, saving his friends and forcing the Saviors' surrender.
 Months after Negan's defeat, Eugene becomes crucial in helping advance and develop the communities.
 Six years after Rick's supposed death at the destruction of the bridge, a much more capable and confident Eugene becomes one of the first members of the group to encounter The Whisperers.

 During the war against The Whisperers, Eugene communicates on the radio with a strange woman who invites him to her distant community.
 He prepares to go with Yumiko and Ezekiel, and on the way, they meet Princess, who joins them on their journey.
 Both arrive at the place where they were to be seen but suddenly they are captured by some soldiers in white armor.